-Note: On some ThinkPad models, you might need to press the F1 key at power on to clear the security chip.
+Note: On some ThinkPad models, you might need to press the F1 key at power on to access the IBM BIOS Setup Utility.
 Refer to the help message at IBM BIOS Setup Utility for details.

 The main menu of the IBM BIOS Setup Utility opens.